-Christopher Street West (CSW), a 501(c)3 non-profit, organized the world’s first permitted parade advocating for gay rights on June 28, 1970 as a response to and in commemoration of the Stonewall Rebellion on Christopher Street in New York City the year prior.
+Christopher Street West (CSW), a 501(c)3 non-profit, organized the world’s first permitted parade advocating for gay rights on June 28, 1970, as a response to and in commemoration of the Stonewall Rebellion on Christopher Street in New York City the year prior.
 Since then, we have built a rich history as an active voice for the LGBTQ+ community across the Greater Los Angeles metropolitan area.
-And today, we continue to produce the LA Pride Parade and Festival every June in the City of West Hollywood.
+Today, we continue to produce the globally-recognized LA Pride Parade and Festival every June in the City of West Hollywood.
 We also organize a number of events throughout the year with our non-profit, philanthropic, community, and corporate partners.
 Visit lapride.org for more information.

 The #Resist March includes people of every race, religion, philosophical belief, immigration status, gender and sexual orientation.
 Our human rights march is a peaceful declaration of resistance against forces that intend take away hard-won basic human rights.
 We resist forces that would divide us.
 We resist those who would take our liberty.
 We resist homophobia, xenophobia, sexism and racism.
 Join us at 8am in Los Angeles, on June 11 at the intersection of Hollywood and Highland prepared to march 3.2 miles peacefully.
 Bring your signs, your enthusiasm, your authentic selves and show up ready to march!
 We encourage larger groups to meet at a designated area of their choice and walk together.
 For updated information please visit resistmarch.org.